 Bottoming Always Hurts – What Can I Do?

 Every time I bottom, it hurts.
 I was told after a couple of times I would get used to it but I never have.
 I've also tried topping but I don't usually feel anything.
-Hook-up just isn't enjoyable for me no matter the position.
+Hooking-up just isn't enjoyable for me, no matter the position.

 - It Hurts

 First of all, thank you for being brave enough to ask this question!
 It’s one that a lot of people find themselves asking, myself included.
 The first time I bottomed, I said to the guy “I’m just not sure I’m physically made to bottom”.
 In response, he laughed and told me that it always hurt the first few times and that I just needed to push through and do it more often for it to become pleasurable.

 First off, that wasn’t a cool comment – we are all entitled to say no if it hurts, and it’s not ok to pressure anyone to doing anything they don't want to do or to belittle their experiences.

 Sometimes it’s useful to go back to the basics.
 This is a great article (with videos) on how to butt stuff, in case you want a refresher.

 But secondly, it doesn’t always happen that way.
 For me, it did become pleasurable after a couple of times.
 But a lot of times it didn’t.
 And it wasn’t the smooth progression that was promised.
 It was really unpredictable, which only increased my anxiety and decreased the frequency at which I bottomed in the future.